Bert-Proesmans/windows/README.md

 ### F.Lux

 F.Lux has been installed on my computers since (probably) 2010.
 All this time I have a permanent tint on my monitors that filter blue light.
 It's awesome software, literally set-and-forget forever!
 Research coming out since 2018 claims that blue light filters doesn't improve sleep.
-I'm used to it now, and I do think the automations help me tremendously as part of the ritual before going to bed.
+I'm used to the color shift now, and the automations help me as part of the ritual before going to bed, so I kept using the software.

 ### ZoomIt